Dynamic Aviation, Rockingham County

 • Freight rail service is provided by CSX Transportation, Norfolk Southern, Buckingham Branch Railroad, Chesapeake & Western Railroad, and Shenandoah Valley Railroad.

 • General aviation and commercial air service is provided by Shenandoah Valley Airport (SHD), which offers daily service to Charlotte-Douglas International Airport (CLT), as well as Charlottesville-Albemarle Airport (CHO – 36.7 miles), and Lynchburg Regional Airport (LYH – 40.3 miles).
+Washington-Dulles International (IAD) offers commercial flights and cargo transportation 70 miles from Shenandoah County.

 Talent Development

 The region is home to ten institutions of higher education including James Madison University, Washington and Lee University, Virginia Military Institute, Bridgewater College, and Blue Ridge Community College.
-A wealth of career and technical institutes, like Massanuten Technical Center, also call the Valley home.
+A wealth of career and technical institutes, like Massanutten Technical Center, also call the Valley home.
 With access to more than 35,000 annual graduates within a 30-mile radius of the region, companies look to the Shenandoah Valley’s colleges and universities for an educated workforce.

 Danone North America’s Largest Plant in the World Continues Growth in the Shenandoah Valley

 Danone’s Mount Crawford plant has become its largest facility in the world.
-Formerly WhiteWave Foods Company, the manufacturer began operating in Rockingham County in 1988 and was purchased by WhiteWave in April 2017.
+Formerly WhiteWave Foods Company, the manufacturer began operating in Rockingham County in 1988 and was purchased by Danone in April 2017.
 The 600,000-square-foot plant employs more than 600 workers and produces more than 120 million gallons of product annually.

 Read the Full Case Study